remarkablemark/remarkablemark.github.io/_posts/2019/2019-07-12-rollup-commonjs-umd.md

 export default config;
 ```

-Update the build script in `package.json` so it picks up the config:
+Update the build script in `package.json` to use the config file:

 ```json
 {